Terrible Attributes Ө

 Unlocks the Acrobatics ability.

 Slippery like an eel, yet moving with obvious power and dancer’s grace, the character can twist and roll out of the way of incoming attacks unless she is truly hedged in.
-As long as the character is not Exhausted, they may tumble, touching both hands or shoulders to the ground, in response to a Hit or Condition in order to call Dodge against that Hit or Condition.
+As long as the character is not Exhausted, they may tumble or cartwheel, touching both hands or their shoulder to the ground, in response to a Hit or Condition in order to call Dodge against that Hit or Condition.

 Also, the character is able to break free of a situation, finding an unlikely route, creating an obstruction, or plainly outrunning pursuers, and can make a dash for freedom.
-If a character can get 20 feet from their closest pursuer, they may call “Escape” as a Quality and use the Ignore hand gesture to use their speed or surroundings to prevent pursuers from reasonably continuing the chase, escaping from the scene.
+If a character can get 20 feet from their closest pursuer and can still move, they may call “Escape” as a Quality and use the Ignore hand gesture to use their speed or surroundings to prevent pursuers from reasonably continuing the chase, escaping from the scene.
 Those with this same ability may call “Escape Reveal” to prevent the character from using Ignore to leave the scene.

 Restriction: Acrobatics is only usable in Light armor or no armor.